-Or to put it in more understandable terms, the Crested Hart’s Tongue Fern – an evergreen beauty with rich green strap-like fronds, heavily divided with spreading crests.
+READY SOON.
+Or to put it in more understandable terms, the Forked Hart’s Tongue Fern – an evergreen beauty with leathery rich green strap-like fronds, heavily divided with crested forked tips.
 Guaranteed to provoke comment from visitors to your garden.
 Best in light to full shade.
-Lime-free soil.
+Likes rich soil.
 2 ft.
-May also be available in 2 litre pots at £4.50.
+2 litre pot.

 Known as the Japanese Painted Fern because of the silvery metallic colour that the fronds develop set against the reddish stems.
 It won't come as a surprise then that it is also known as 'Metallicum' - different name, same plant.
 An attractive fern, happiest in light shade where it will grow up to 18 in.
 Lime-free soil.
 2 litre pot.